baby-princess/baby-princess.xyz/README.md

   * clone the quark repository
   * cd into it then run make, then as root however you wish to gain root permissions, run make install.

-  next to serv the html dir you would do something like this `quark -h <your local IP address> -p 80 -l -d html/` (i am currently learning how to setup vhosts).
+  next to serve the html dir you would do something like this `quark -h <your local IP address> -p 80 -l -d html/` (i am currently learning how to setup vhosts).